 To communicate effectively with deaf and hard of hearing people, you have to learn new skills and new ways of communicating.
-All of this is added to your communication toolbox so that you can be more ready for anything and serve a variety of people at any time.
+All of this is added to your soft skill set so that you can be ready to serve a variety of people at any time.

-Deaf and hard of hearing consumers are the third largest market segment in the United States with 9 Billion Dollars of discretionary income to spend.
+People with disabilities are the third largest market segment in the United States.
+Deaf and hard of hearing individuals have 9 Billion Dollars of discretionary income to spend.
 The spending potential is tremendous and largely untapped.
 This is an advantage waiting to be capitalized by savvy businesses like yours.

 These on-line classes are a great place to start!

 In less than one hour, you can up your customer service game by learning about real deaf and hard of hearing people, their culture, identity and values.
 You will discover insight into the issues facing deaf and hard of hearing customers and learn how to communicate more effectively with them.Learn More